-- ✓ A list of the goods and services to be procured during the project.
-The proposal team must include all potential services and goods needed for the project, such as construction services, cash distribution services for CVA programs (e.g., mobile money services or banks), etc. - ✓ For each good, minimum specifications that ensure quality. - ✓ For each service, a basic description of the SOW and minimum qualification requirements. - ✓ Expected quantities for each good and service. - ✓ Expected geographic location for each good and service. - ✓ Expected project duration. - ✓ Any sourcing requirements: - Ex 1: Food commodities in a CVA program will be sourced from very local vendors in vendor fairs in X, Y, and Z geographic areas. - Ex 2: DHIS2 software consultants must be trained by the software's coordinator of development activities, the University of Oslo.
+- A list of all potential goods and services needed and to be procured for the project, such as construction services, cash distribution services for CVA programs (e.g., mobile money services or banks), etc. - For each good, minimum specifications that ensure quality. - For each service, a basic description of the SOW and minimum qualification requirements. - Expected project duration.

+- Any sourcing requirements. - Example 1 "Food commodities in a CVA program will be sourced from very local vendors in vendor fairs in X, Y, and Z geographic areas." - Example 2 "DHIS2 software consultants must be trained by the software's coordinator of development activities, the University of Oslo."